UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

 2. Process Skeleton
   02_skeleton.py provides a visual and logical outline of the entire pick-and-place workflow, including initialization, movement, detection, and cleanup.
 Use this as a reference for understanding or modifying the integration logic.<br />
 3. Pixel-to-Centimeter Calibration
   Run 03_pixel_to_cm_calibration.py to calibrate the pixel-to-real-world (cm) ratio using ArUco markers.
-This step is essential for translating detected object positions (in pixels) to actual robot movement commands.
+This step is essential for translating detected object positions (in pixels) to actual robot movement commands. <br />
   Note: Manual adjustment of the vertical offset (dz) is often required to fine-tune the robot’s end-effector height, compensating for small calibration errors or setup differences.
 Precise calibration here directly impacts the accuracy and reliability of the pick-and-place operation.<br />
 4. Finally, Main Integration Script 04_integration_main.py brings together all previous modules: